 Friends of the college are invited each year to support the Foundation’s annual fund drive.
 Contributions may be made at any time during the year.
 Contributions can be designated to programs or scholarships, or they may simply be designated to support the educational activities of the college.
 The Foundation Board carefully uses general non-designated contributions to provide extra support to current and planned programs and to support innovative projects.
 All PCC alumni, employees, trustees, foundation board, and community residents are encouraged to participate.
-For more information, contact Ashley Smith, Alumni & Development Services Director at 252-493-7229 or Donate Now.
+For more information, contact John Bacon, Director of Alumni & Annual Fund at 252-493-7229 or Donate Now.

 Cash gifts are the most common form of giving and are as easy to make as writing a check to the Pitt Community College Foundation.
 Your gift to the Pitt CC Foundation is tax deductible to the extent of the law.
 Many states allow state tax charitable deductions that can make your gifts even more economical.
 You can also establish a multi-year pledge to extend the impact of your gift.

 You can double or triple your gift through a matching gift program.
 To make a matching gift, talk with your company’s human resources or community relations department.

 The PCC Foundation is pleased to receive gifts of stocks, bonds, securities and real estate.
 Staff members will be happy to assist you and if needed, professional financial, legal, or real estate advisors to develop plans for your gifts.

 By donating securities held (more than one year), you may avoid capital gains tax on the appreciation and receive a charitable deduction for the full market share of your donation.
 Stocks can be transferred to the Pitt CC Foundation’s account electronically or by mail.

 By donating gifts of property, you may avoid capital gains tax on your profit and you may receive an income tax charitable deduction for the full market value of the property.